alallier/reload/README.md

 I recommend `supervisor`, since `nodedemon` time to poll for file changes is too slow and not configurable.
 Supervisor will feel fast. `forever` tries to do too much.
 Whenever I look at the docs, I get frustrated and give up.

+To avoid hard coding the reload.js link, use `connect-body-rewrite` to inject into the head of all html files...

 **server.js:**
 ```javascript